-Before November 18, 1883, every city in the United States kept its own time.
-Each city’s noon was when the sun reached its highest point locally.
-Chicago’s noon was 11:50 AM in St. Louis, 11:27 AM in Omaha, 12:09 PM in Detroit.
-A train arriving in Pittsburgh from Philadelphia might cross through 15 different local times on a single journey.
+Before November 18, 1883, every city in the United States kept its own local time, set by when the sun reached its highest point.
+The IANA tz database records this directly: America/Chicago shows an LMT offset of -5:50:36 before switching to the -6:00 standard on that date, meaning Chicago’s local noon did not align with any other city’s noon.
+A train arriving in Pittsburgh from Philadelphia could cross through many different local times on a single journey.

 The Day of Two Noons

-William F. Allen was the editor of the “Travelers’ Official Railway Guide” and secretary of the General Time Convention, a voluntary association of railroad executives who had been trying for years to solve the time coordination problem.
-He proposed a plan: divide North America into four time zones, each one hour apart, each running on a single standard time.
+William F. Allen, who worked with the General Time Convention, a voluntary association of railroad executives, proposed a solution: divide North America into four time zones, each one hour apart, each running on a single standard time.

 This was not a government program.
-The federal government had no authority over timekeeping.
-The change was made by a private industry association, adopted voluntarily by the railroads, and then accepted city by city as mayors and merchants realized that railroad time was the only clock that mattered for commerce.
+The federal government had no authority over timekeeping at that time.
+The change was made by a private industry association, adopted voluntarily by the railroads, and then accepted city by city as mayors and merchants recognized that railroad time was the only clock that mattered for commerce.

-The United States Congress did not formally adopt the railroad timezone system as the law of the land until the Standard Time Act of 1918, thirty-five years later.
-The railroads had simply done it, and it worked, and everyone followed.
+The United States Congress did not formally adopt the railroad timezone system as law until the Standard Time Act of 1918, thirty-five years later.

 The Six Zones

-The continental United States uses four main timezone zones, each an hour apart:
+The continental United States uses four main time zones, each one hour apart:

 Eastern Time (America/New_York): UTC-5 (EST) in winter, UTC-4 (EDT) in summer.
 Home to the largest US population concentration.
 When the NYSE opens at 9:30 AM ET, most of American financial life begins.